T

 shopping

-South Korea's largest seafood market, where you can find an incredible variety of fresh and dried fish, shellfish, and other marine products.
-The lively atmosphere and the sheer scale of the market are an experience in themselves.
+South Korea's largest seafood market, offering an overwhelming array of fresh and dried fish, shellfish, and other marine products.
+The second floor has restaurants where you can pick your seafood and have it prepared on the spot.

-• Be prepared for a strong smell of fish.
+• Be prepared for a sensory experience (smells and sights).

 3. Afternoon